shengyanli1982/llmproxy/README.md

 3. **Reliability & Resilience Design**:
     - Configure reasonable circuit breaker parameters (`breaker.threshold`, `breaker.cooldown`) for each upstream LLM service (`upstreams`).
 Threshold settings need to balance the sensitivity of fault detection and the inherent volatility of the service.
     - Configure multiple upstream LLM service instances in each upstream group (`upstream_groups`) to achieve redundancy and automatic failover.
 These can be different regional nodes of the same provider or alternative services from different providers.
-    - Enable request retries (`http_client.retry.enabled: true`) only for idempotent or safely retryable LLM API calls.
+    - Enable request retries (by configuring the `http_client.retry` object) only for idempotent or safely retryable LLM API calls.
 Note that some LLM operations (such as content generation) may not be idempotent.
     - Regularly monitor Prometheus metrics data about circuit breaker status, upstream error rates, request latency, etc., and use this information to optimize configurations and troubleshoot potential issues.

 For detailed explanations of all available configuration options, please refer to the `config.default.yaml` file included with the LLMProxy project as a complete reference.